Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 For price comparison, check out [geizhals.de](https://geizhals.de) or [idealo.de](https://idealo.de).
 Also, don't forget [mydealz.de](https://mydealz.de) and of course [Aliexpress](https://de.aliexpress.com/).

-If Amazon is something that you like to use, here are some **affiliate links** for it:
+If Amazon.de is something that you like to use, here are some **affiliate links** for it:

 * [Dreame W10](https://amzn.to/3t1Ffbn)
 * [Roborock S7+](https://amzn.to/3vudgCj)